Important Alert:

 Steer clear of jargon-laden walls of text.
 Write in plain English to enhance LLM interpretability.

-Text appearing in Wikipedia, scholarly journals, or high-authority .gov/.edu domains is more inclined to shape AI responses.
+Mentions on trusted websites like Wikipedia, scholarly journals, or high-authority .gov/.edu domains is more inclined to shape AI responses.
 Think PR and citation plans to position your brand there.

 Like any new paradigm, LLM SEO has its own set of challenges and ethical issues.

 It is not known how LLMs balance source content.
 Content could be presented in answers without being cited or credited, making it difficult to attribute and monetize.
+To reduce this risk, publish content with clear author attribution, structured citations, and source links that make attribution straightforward for AI platforms.

 If AI tools are trained on biased datasets, your content might get misrepresented or omitted.
 Ensuring diversity and factual accuracy in your content helps reduce risk.